bachelor-2014/report/v2/software.md

 software and hardware.

 ##The software used to control Splotbot
-The software for controlling Splotbot is written in Python.
-It is based on the Printrun [@printrun] application made for controlling 3D printers, which is also written in Python.
-The hardware is controlled by sending G-Code instructions to the Arduino microcontroller of Splotbot.
+The software controlling Splotbot is written in Python.
+It is based on the Printrun [@printrun] application made for controlling 3D printers.
+The hardware is controlled by sending G-code instructions to the Arduino microcontroller of Splotbot.
 The software runs on a personal computer connected to the Arduino board through USB.
-The camera of the setup is connected directly to the personal computer.
+The camera of the setup is also connected directly to the personal computer.

 ##From Splotbot to EvoBot
 The software for controlling EvoBot is rewritten entirely from scratch.
-This is due to some important factors.
+This rewrite is needed for several reasons.
 The electronics of the hardware setup has changed a lot, replacing the Arduino board with the BeagleBone Black, as we seek to make the robotic platform completely stand alone.
 This means that the software core no longer runs on the personal computer of the user, but on the BeagleBone Black.
 As the board is limited in computational power, we wanted to use a lower level language with better performance to partially make up for this.

-EvoBot also differs from Splotbot in that it has to be a platform for executing many different types of experiments which might require other hardware to be added to the system.
+EvoBot also differs from Splotbot in that it has to be a platform for executing many different types of experiments which might require altering the hardware setup.
 We emphasise a software architecture that allows the functionality to be extended with other types of hardware.

 ##Constructing the software core
 \label{sec:software_constructing}